 In middle school, mid-year promotion is defined as promotion of a retained student at any time during the year of retention once the student has successfully completed the four (4) core grade academic requirements (language arts, mathematics, science, social studies) of the preceding grade level.
-Student grade level classification or course placement at the end of the first semester will determine which grade level Florida Standards Assessment (FSA) is administered.
+Student grade level classification or course placement at the end of the first semester will determine which grade level Florida Assessment of Student Thinking (FAST) is administered.

-D. Retention 1008.25(2)(b) F.S.
+Retention 1008.25(2)(b) F.S.